DragonRidersUnite/book/src/03-spit-fire.md

 - WASD and J
 - Gamepad

 DragonRuby GTK is a big help in this department.
-Our code earily that checks `args.inputs.up` (down/left/right) already checks for the arrow keys, WASD, and gamepad input.
+Our code eerily that checks `args.inputs.up` (down/left/right) already checks for the arrow keys, WASD, and gamepad input.
 Slick!
 We don't have to change anything there.
 But let's go ahead and update our logic check for firing the fireball to check all of the possible inputs.

 ``` ruby
 {{#include code/chapter_03/02_input_expanded/app/main.rb:36:40}}